Jefferson49/webtrees-oauth2-client/README.md

     + **Nextcloud_clientSecret**='...' (value for "Client Secret"  shown in Nextcloud)
     + **Nextcloud_nextcloudUrl**='NEXTCLOUD_BASE_URL' (NEXTCLOUD_BASE_URL from your Nextcloud installation, e.g. 'https://mysite.net/nextcloud')
     + **Nextcloud_signInButtonLabel**='...' (the label, which shall be shown for the sign in button etc.)

+### PocketID
+It was reported by a user that PocketID was successfully connected with the [Generic](#generic) authorization provider.
+However, the details of the configuration of PocketID and the Generic provider are not known to the module author.

 ### Spotify
 + Open the [Spotify](https://open.spotify.com/login) page and log into your Dropbox account